Data-with-Thom/Customer-Complaint-Analytics/README.md

 * Stakeholders: Product Managers, Operations Team.
 * Expected Impact: Reduction in the total volume of account-related complaints and improved customer autonomy, leading to lower operational costs for manual support.

+### Proactive Peak Management Strategy

+* Finding: Complaints peaked significantly in 2022 before a slight decline.
+* Recommendation: Analyze the specific drivers behind the 2022 surge (e.g., policy changes, external economic factors, or system outages) to create a "Peak Response Playbook" for future volatility.
+* Stakeholders: Executive Leadership, Risk Management.
+* Expected Impact: Better business resilience and the ability to maintain the 93.77% timely response rate even during periods of high volume.

+### Quality Review of "Explanation-Only" Resolutions

+* Finding: Most complaints are resolved through explanations, with very few involving relief.
+* Recommendation: Perform a quality assurance (QA) review on a sample of cases closed with "explanation" to ensure customer needs were actually met.
+Determine if these explanations are effectively resolving the root cause or merely closing the ticket.
+* Stakeholders: Customer Service Team, Compliance and Risk Department.
+* Expected Impact: Higher true resolution rates and a decrease in repeat complaints for the same issues.

 ### Regional Resource Allocation

 * Finding: California, Florida, Texas, and New York record the highest number of complaints.